08:32 27th September 2017 | Uncategorized

 03:53 25th September 2017 | Sickle Cell Prevention

 The last thing loving parents want for their children is suffering.
 Grazed knees and broken hearts are essentially inevitable, but almost all parents will do everything they can to protect their children from anything even remotely threatening.
+Unfortunately, there are some threats lurking around, even before birth.

 07:42 7th March 2017 | Sickle Cell Anaemia